Free shipping on all orders

 But when Kathy went to college, she chose another career path.
 After working in advertising for a couple of years, she knew that she needed to get back to her original plan and become a teacher.

-Kathy is a graduate of Syracuse University with a B.A. in advertising/art history, and she also earned a master's degree in teaching English to speakers of other languages from Teachers College.
-During her career, she's been an English as a second language teacher in Japan, a first-grade teacher in Brooklyn, N.Y., and an adjunct instructor at the University of Alaska in Anchorage.
+Kathy is a graduate of Syracuse University with a BA in advertising/art history, and she also earned a master's degree in teaching English to speakers of other languages from Teachers College.
+During her career, she's been an English as a second language teacher in Japan, a first-grade teacher in Brooklyn, New York, and an adjunct instructor at the University of Alaska in Anchorage.
 She currently teaches at reading institutes across the country and consults with schools and districts.

 "I love being with children, figuring things out with them, developing warm relationships with families, thinking with colleagues, and doing work that means so much in the world," Kathy explains.
 "I love organizing a classroom and wrapping my mind around a child in order to figure out how best to meet his/her learning needs and to support students' hopes for themselves."